Question: Why Do My Toes Go Numb When Walking?

 Shoe Lacing to Fit

 Your StrideMany walkers curl their toes under when they walk, which not only traumatizes the toes, but also doesn't let your foot flatten out as you roll through a step.
-Others have an tense "toes up" position.
+Others walk with a tense "toes up" position.
 Pay attention to what you are doing with your toes and try to relax them and let them flatten out with each step rather than holding them up or curling them under.
-Your foot should roll through the step, heel striking first, roll through, push off with the toes.
+Your foot should roll through the step, heel striking first, rolling through, and then pushing off with the toes.

 Medical Conditions Causing Numb ToesNumb toes can be an important symptom even if it clears up with changes to your shoes and lacing.
 Discuss this with your doctor at your next check-up even if it goes away.
 If your toe numbness continues after making changes to your shoe fit and lacing, make an appointment for a check-up and discuss this with your doctor.